HEAT PUMPS

 • Split-type heat pumps (Split):

 Split pumps consist of a large outdoor unit and a smaller indoor unit.
-Split pumps are considerably more expensive than Monoblock pumps, while having the same energy characteristics.
-They are chosen when there is difficulty in locating them close to where the home’s main piping ends.
-They are an ideal solution in cases where a central boiler is being replaced.
-Place the hydraulic unit inside the old boiler room and the outdoor unit where space is available.
+Split pumps are considerably more expensive than Monoblock ones, although they have the same energy characteristics.
+They are chosen when installation near the point where the central piping of the house ends is difficult.
+It is an ideal solution for replacing a central boiler.
+The hydraulic unit is placed inside the old boiler room, while the outdoor unit is installed wherever there is available space.

 • Heat pumps type Inverter and type On-Off: